opensource-force/osf-blog/content/posts/you_are_not_a_number/part_13/index.md

 Online though you don't have to leave, and go to a new place.
 I lived through all my friends ditching Friendster for MySpace, and then MySpace for Facebook.
-It's like that sad reminder that each one of us leaves the playground with our friends one last time, we just don't know it then.
+It was like that sad reminder that each one of us leaves the playground with our friends one last time, we just don't know it then.

-But of course you need somewhere to go.
+But it didn't have to be that way.
+We don't have to choose one or another.
+That division is an _artificial separation created by companies looking to monetize your activity_.
+What if the next time we all decide to move the next best thing, we require that thing to play nicely with others.

+But of course we can't just ditch the interwebs to go out into the world where things already play nicely with others.
 Gore forbid we just ditch the internet and go touch grass or something.

 ### DID you, or DID you not?